 IMPORTANT: We do not provide any guarantees, despite the best efforts to maintain a stable and coherent system.
 Use at your own risk and take into consideration that our systems works based on reputation, without privileges to any system, including Internet providers and email marketing systems, if they have a poor reputation.
 For this reason, we suggest you use our DNSBL to mark emails as spam, rather than by rejecting emails.
 Check your MTA documentation for details or, if it is not feasible, consider using SpamAssassin (see below), which has the downside of not normally scanning emails above a certain size.

-IMPORTANT: Current limit is 100 ms per IP block.
-Lower frequencies require contribution.
+IMPORTANT: Current limit is 10 queries per second.
+Higher frequencies require contribution.
 Please contact us informing your IP or range, for further details.
 Even within the query threshold, consider making a donation so we can maintain and expand our free services.

 Alternate method of usage via SpamAssassin

 This is a scenario that was helpful in a case in which the provider did not want to run the DNSBL for all its customers, rather only for Brazilian customers, based on the e-mail addresses of recipients, ending in .br.
 It is the same as using our DNSBL directly (dnsbl.spfbl.net host), however, for specific recipients.
 In this example, besides recipients with e-mail addresses ending in .br, we also added the recipient domains example1.com and example2.com, to be considered.
 The ideal is to increase the score in order to mark as spam.
 In the example below, the CUSTOM_SPFBL rule adds six points and verifies both result codes, 127.0.0.2 and 127.0.0.3.

 describe __RCVD_IN_SPFBL Listed in dnsbl.spfbl.net.